TheYuriG/blog_lessons/discord_create_channels/README.md

             .setDescription(
                 'Select the maximum number of concurrent users for the voice channel' )
-            .setMinValue(2) // A voice channel with less than 2 users will be useless
+            .setMinValue(2) // A voice Channel with less than 2 users will be useless
             // for nearly every case, so we will disable users from creating voice
-            // channels that can take less than that .setRequired(false)
+            // Channels that can take less than that .setRequired(false)
 )